 Find a firm, supportive chair with sturdy armrests.
 Put items you’ll want to have nearby, such as your computer, TV remotes, and magazines.
 Setting up an area in your home where you can spend the majority of your day allows you to focus on rest and recovery.

 Dr. Boone often recommends limiting stairs to once a day or less in the first weeks following hip surgery.
 If you normally sleep on the second floor or in the basement of your home, consider setting up a bed on the main floor to avoid going up and down the stairs.

 Your bed should be low enough that your feet touch the ground when you sit on the edge of it.
 Adjusting the height of your bed can make it easier to get in and out when you’re recovering from hip surgery.

 Install grab bars

-Grab bars in the bathroom make tasks like using the toilet and taking a shower easier and safer after hip surgery.
+Grab bars in the bathroom make tasks like using the toilet and taking a shower easier and safer after a hip surgery.
 Railings in long hallways and on staircases can provide support and security as you get up and move around during recovery.

 Along with adding safety features like grab bars and railings, check your home for potential hazards.
-Loose rugs, clutter, and even pets can pose a tripping hazard when you’re navigating your home after hip surgery.
+Loose rugs, clutter, and even pets can pose a tripping hazard when you’re navigating your home after a hip surgery.